Nova Scotia Community Hospital Program

-In consultation with Dalhousie Continuing Professional Development & Medical Education (CPDME), local practitioners develop the content, set objectives, and deliver education in formats that best enhance your practice.
-With programs available in 14 Nova Scotia hospitals, there will be a program nearby that interests you.
+In collaboration with Dalhousie Continuing Professional Development and Medical Education (CPDME), local practitioners develop the content, set objectives, and deliver education in formats that best support clinical practice.

 We gratefully acknowledge the financial support from the Nova Scotia Department of Health and Wellness for the Community Hospital Program.